North Signal

 Describe the governance situation

 Include the institution, key actors, triggering event, and any known authority conflicts.
-The Control Room will map the drift across all three authority systems and generate stabilization actions.
+The Control Room will map authority drift across the ten power centers and generate stabilization actions.

 Stabilization System